AstroAir/DecorativeUI/src/Components/README.md

 # Components Module

+Note: See "Recent changes" at the end of this file for latest lifecycle/property application adjustments.

 The Components module provides a comprehensive library of 30+ UI components built on top of the DeclarativeUI Core framework.
 All components inherit from `UIElement` and provide fluent interfaces for easy configuration, property binding, and modern C++20 features.

 ## Overview